-- Ensure that the pedestrian and bicycle networks provide direct connections between major activity centers and transit stops and stations. - The planning, design and construction of transportation projects should maintain or improve the accessibility and quality of existing and planned pedestrian and bicycle facilities. - Implement a network of low-volume, bike-friendly routes throughout the city. - Support the development of a bike-share program within the city core. - Seek grant funding for projects and programs such as Safe Routes to School and other active transportation initiatives. - Utilize the Bicycle Plan and the Pedestrian Plan to guide the location and type of bicycle and pedestrian facilities developed in Spokane to: - Provide safe, attractive, convenient and quality pedestrian and bicycle linkages to transit stops and stations - Provide safe, attractive, convenient and quality pedestrian and bicycle linkages between major activity areas where features that act as barriers prevent safe and convenient access. - Provide safe, attractive, convenient and quality pedestrian and bicycle facilities and an aesthetically pleasing environment on bridges.
+- a.
+Ensure that the pedestrian and bicycle networks provide direct connections between major activity centers and transit stops and stations. - b.
+The planning, design and construction of transportation projects should maintain or improve the accessibility and quality of existing and planned pedestrian and bicycle facilities. - c.
+Implement a network of low vehicle volume, bike-friendly routes throughout the city. - d.
+Support the development of a bike-share program within the city core. - e.
+Seek grant funding for projects and programs such as Safe Routes to School, Transportation Alternatives, and other active transportation initiatives. - f.
+Utilize the Bicycle Plan and the Pedestrian Plan to guide the location and type of bicycle and pedestrian facilities developed in Spokane to: - i.
+Provide safe, attractive, convenient and quality pedestrian and bicycle linkages to transit stops and stations. - ii.
+Provide safe, attractive, convenient and quality pedestrian and bicycle linkages between major activity areas where features that act as barriers prevent safe and convenient access. - iii.
+Provide safe, attractive, convenient and quality pedestrian and bicycle facilities and an aesthetically pleasing environment on bridges. - iv.
+Enhance the pedestrian and bicycle environment along routes to schools to provide a safe walking and riding environment for children Means of accomplishing this include: - Encouraging school routes not to cross arterials. - Having user-activated signals at arterial intersections.